Curtain Up: Critical reception

 The notice in The New York Times stated: "the provincial repertory company gets a gentle and mildly whacky going-over in Curtain Up, the British import that began a stand at the Sixtieth Street Trans-Lux on Saturday.
 It has such assets as Robert Morley and Margaret Rutherford, who easily manage to be quite superior to the threadbare situations in which they are involved, and it has the glaring deficit of being static for lengthy periods.
 With Curtain Up, the actors have the opportunity of delivering some humorous lines here and there, but not too much else."
-The Allmovie adds that "the delectable Kay Kendall provides a few sublime moments as the velvet-voiced leading lady."